upfrontjs/framework/docs/helpers/global-config.md

 #### randomDataGenerator

 This value if set, it will be available for consuming in your [Factories](../testing.md#factories) under the member key [random](../testing.md#random).

+#### requestMiddleware

+The requestMiddleware is an object that implements the `RequestMiddleware` interface.
+This means it has a `handle` method which takes the following arguments:
+ - `url` (the target url of the request)
+ - `method` (the request method used)
+ - `data` (an optional form data or object that to be sent to the server)
+ - `customHeaders` (an optional object that includes the custom headers passed to the [call](../calliope/api-calls.md#call) method)
+ - `queryParameters` (an optional object that may include the result of the [query builder](../calliope/query-building.md))

+This `handle` method should return an object that may have the following properties `data`, `customHeaders`, `queryParameters`.
+These properties should be matching the initial types from the argument or be the value `undefined` (to remove the value).
+The method may or may not return a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

+This middleware allows tapping into the request for transforming it before it's passed along to the [ApiCaller](../services/readme.md#apicaller).